 All Staff PTO Exclusions - Unless legally required or if on bereavement leave, a PTO day will not be granted to any employee on the days listed below.
 If time off is taken on a PTO Exclusion date, it will be unpaid.

-(i) Compliance review days;
+- (i) Compliance and accreditation review days;

-- (ii) Program development review days;
+- (ii) August orientation opening circle;

-- (iii) Enrollment or program audit days;
+- (iii) August orientation closing circle;

-- (iv) August orientation opening circle;
+- (iv) June closing circle.

-- (v) August orientation closing circle.
+- 2. Bereavement Leave Regular Full-Time employees will be granted,